Towards an efficient, sustainable and safe transportion future

 - Low tuition fees for Belgian, EU and international students

-A modern and international transport system is important for moving people, goods and information in a local, regional and (inter)national context.
-Moreover it is connected to economic growth!
-A continuous increase in traffic volumes, for passenger transport as well as freight forwarding transport, leads to major challenges concerning land use, impact on urban areas, traffic safety issues, traffic flow, atmospheric pollution and travel behaviour.
+A modern and international transport system is important for moving people and goods in a local, regional and international context.
+Transportation is inherently connected to economic growth and the environment but also to urban liveability and health.
+A continuous increase in traffic volumes for passenger transport and freight forwarding transport, leads to major challenges concerning land use, impact on urban areas, traffic safety issues, traffic flow, atmospheric pollution and travel behaviour.

 A pronounced international orientation

 Since transportation is a cross-border field, it is also important to focus on international aspects of this domain.
-As a Master in Transportation Sciences we offer you an opportunity to regularly exchange views with experts from home and abroad.
-Teachers within the master’s programme are regarded as experts in their field - both home and abroad.
-Students can also exchange views and experiences with fellow international students in the programme.
+As a Master in Transportation Sciences we offer you an opportunity to regularly interact with international experts in their field.
+Some of the experts contributing to our courses are:

 - Prof. Dr. Andrew Morris and Prof. dr. Richard Frampton from Loughborough University, UK lecturers of the course In-Depth Crash Investigation

 - Prof. Vu Anh Tuan from the Vietnamese German University, Vietnam for the course Road Safety in the South